 Auguste Rodin's The Fallen Caryatid Carrying Her Stone

-Qualifying Champion support comes in the forms of membership, Ruthmere Forever giving, Adopt a Pom, or program underwriting sponsorships.
+Qualifying Champion support comes in the forms of membership, Ruthmere Forever giving, or program underwriting sponsorships.
 Legacy Ruthmere Champion gifts are also accepted for will and estate plans.
 Simply use the Ruthmere Champions Form to select your appropriate gift intentions.
 Ruthmere Champions are committed to making Ruthmere Campus facilities and programs a permanently vibrant and financially sustainable piece of the Elkhart community.